pkardas/notes/books/peopleware.md

 Workers kept under extreme time pressure will begin to sacrifice quality.
 They will hate what they are doing, but what other choice do they have?

-> Some of my folks would tinker forever on a task, all in teh name of _QUALITY_.
+> Some of my folks would tinker forever on a task, all in the name of _QUALITY_.
 But the market doesn't give a damn
 > about that much quality - it is screaming for the product to be delivered yesterday and will accept it even in a
 > quick-and-dirty state